Rosetta Stone: 2021 – Why You Won’t Learn Much

-If you enjoyed this page please share it with your friends on Twitter by tweeting the message below.
+If you found this page helpful, please share it on Twitter:

-Rosetta Stone—It won’t help you learn Spanish. http://language101.com/rsr/ please r/t
+Rosetta Stone—It won’t help you learn Spanish https://language101.com/rsr/ please r/t

-This critique is based on using Rosetta Stone Spanish 1, 2, and 3 in 2013.
-Sadly, not much has changed since we first tried it in in 2006.
+This article is based on using Rosetta Stone Spanish 1, 2, and 3 in 2019.
+Sadly, the program really hasn’t changed very much since we first tried it in in 2006.

 We know your time is valuable.
-Thank you very much for reading our Rosetta Stone reviews.
+Thank you for reading our Rosetta Stone reviews.

 Try a Free and Practical Lesson Right Now